 Perirectal abscesses begin as infections in the anal glands, which empty the anal crypts.
 From the anal crypt, infection spreads laterally into the soft tissues of the ischiorectal fossa.
-The abscess commonly presents as a painful swelling visible in the external aspect of the buttock.
+The abscess (Homeopathy Treatment for Abscess) commonly presents as a painful swelling visible in the external aspect of the buttock.
 Occasionally, infection will track above the levator sling, causing pain and a mass that is palpable on rectal examination.
 Drainage of a Perirectal abscess often results in a chronic anal fistula, a communication from the inside of the anorectum to the skin outside.

 Types of abscess